kyleaoman/rockstar/README.md

     +  The ratio of halo kinetic to potential energy, and the center position and velocity offsets from the halo's bulk average position and velocity.

     Information about each of the columns in both file types (including units) is available in the ASCII headers.
-If you would like to calculate more halo properties, please see Section  [3.4](subsection.3.4).
+If you would like to calculate more halo properties, please see Section  [markdown-header-adding-more-halo-properties](#markdown-header-adding-more-halo-properties).

-5. <h3 id="section.2.5">Merger Trees</h3>
+    5. ### Merger Trees ###

     By default, the output files for Rockstar include some basic descendant